 Vegetarian, Vegan and Dietary Needs

-In fact, most waiters will inquire if there are dietary needs or allergies before taking orders and are happy to make suitable menu suggestions.
+In fact, waiters will inquire if there are dietary needs or allergies before taking orders and are happy to make suitable menu suggestions.

 Drinking in London